florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Addon Mobile Photo (M131)/M131 - Manual webshop add on Mobile Photo EN.md

 -   The customer can be served better with offers.

-This addon is still under development.
+This add-on is still under development.
 Debtor management, offer management, sharing offers via WhatsApp and adjusting price has already been implemented.
-In the course of time this addon will contain a lot more functionality.
+In the course of time this add-on will contain a lot more functionality.

 Below you find the functions that are implemented in the module: